gunduzhuseyn/Blog/posts/creating-a-personal-blog-part-2-integrating-a-theme-into-django/Creating A Personal Blog Part 2: Integrating A Theme Into Django.md

 `blog\templates\blog\` directory, and copy the content of _index.html_ into this file.

 The code between the `<head>` tags are same for every page in our blog.
 So it definitely belongs to base.html.
-Inside `<body>`, the Navigation, Footer, and js scripts do not change from page to page, so they should be inside this file as well.
+Inside `<body>`, the Navigation, Footer, and js scripts do not change from page to page either, so they should be inside this file as well.
 It seems we can create short snippets for the Navigation, and Footer, and then include them in _base.html_.
 So create _navbar.html_, and _footer.html_ files.
 Cut the Navigation part of the code from the base.html and paste it into _navbar.html_: